SeafoodStudios/Workbox/README.md

 2. Confirm your email address.
 3. Open the web tab, add a new web app, pick the "Flask" framework with "Python 3.13".
 4. Enter the path "/home/workboxtest/Workbox/src/api.py" to be added to the Flask project.
-5. Create a new Bash console and enter these commands:
+5. Create a new Bash console and enter these commands (fill in your username):
 ```
 rm -rf /home/YOUR_USERNAME/Workbox/
 git clone https://github.com/SeafoodStudios/Workbox